-Fintech decacorn Nubank raises $400m led by TCV – TechCrunch
+Fintech decacorn Nubank raises $400M led by TCV – TechCrunch

 Brazil-based Nubank, which offers a suite of banking and financial services for Brazilian consumers, announced today that it has raised a $400 million Series F round of venture capital led by Woody Marshall of TCV.
 The growth-stage fund is best known for its investment in Netflix but has also made fintech a high priority, with over $1.5 billion in investments in the space.
 According to Nubank, the company has now raised $820 million across seven venture rounds.

-Katie Roof of the Wall Street Journal reported this morning that the company secured a valuation above $10 billion, potentially making it one of a short list of startup decacorns.
+Katie Roof and Peter Rudegeair of The Wall Street Journal reported this morning that the company secured a valuation above $10 billion, potentially making it one of a short list of startup decacorns.
 That’s up from the $4 billion valuation we wrote about back in October 2018.

 Part of the reason for that big-ticket round is the company’s growth.
 Nubank said in a statement that it has now reached 12 million customers for its various products, making it the sixth-largest financial institution by customer count within its home market.
 Brazil has a population of roughly 210 million people — indicating that there is still a lot of local growth potential even before the company begins to consider its international expansion options.
 Nubank announced a few weeks ago that it will start to expand its offerings to Mexico and Argentina.